ACEs, Toxic Stress and Youth Wellness

 It is important to remember that ‘Attachment Awareness’ programmes have run for decades within Public Services and Third Sector Organisations in the UK.
 ACE Informed practice differs from the embedded Attachment based practice in several key ways.
 The immediate difference is the concept that the impact on health, wellbeing and behaviour correlates with the level of toxic stress experienced rather than the specifics of the stress.
-This takes us away from the current model commonly used within Early Help Services of narrative accounts and assessments and into a model that focuses on the total level of exposure (? assess with a modified ACE score), education about toxic stress, reducing ongoing exposure through home visiting/ coaching and embedding Mindful Emotion Coaching approaches in schools and communities.
+This takes us away from the current model commonly used within Early Help Services of narrative accounts and assessments and into a model that focuses on the total level of exposure, education about toxic stress, reducing ongoing exposure through home visiting/ coaching and embedding trauma informed approaches (eg Mindful Emotion Coaching) in schools and communities.